How to Travel the World On Minimum Wage

 Editor’s Note: Everyone’s different.
 Everyone travels differently.
 Everyone has their own set of morals to consider when making decisions, travel or otherwise.
 The author of this article has made his own decisions, some of them more questionable than others, to be able to travel on the budget he does.
-While we here at BootsAll do not agree with, condone, or promote all of the tactics he has used, we respect that he’s an adult and capable of deciding for himself what is acceptable or not and hope that if you’re reading this, you are, too.
+While we here at BootsnAll do not agree with, condone, or promote all of the tactics he has used, we respect that he’s an adult and capable of making his own calls.
+Feel free to make up your own mind.

 I make what many in the West would consider almost no money whatsoever – currently somewhere between $200 and $1100 a month.
 This has been the case for the last six years, and yet during this time I have been able to travel to 61 different countries.
 I continue to travel constantly, making enough money to do so by writing travel articles and publishing the occasional short story or poem, and by living very frugally.